oaartsen/Argon-Assault/README.md

 # Argon-Assault
-Unity project of a prototype of a Rail Shooter game made for learning purposes
+This is a Unity project of a prototype of a Rail Shooter game made for learning purposes